LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 [Bun](https://bun.sh/) is a new JavaScript runtime that aims to be *a drop-in replacement for [Node.js](https://nodejs.org/en/)* with faster startup and run time, more optimized API, and provides a complete toolkit for JavaScript/TypeScript developers.

-Bun [just released version 1.0](https://www.youtube.com/watch?v=BsnCpESUEqM) ("production-ready") on September 2023 (the current version is 1.0.7, as of November 2023).
+Bun [just released version 1.0](https://www.youtube.com/watch?v=BsnCpESUEqM) ("production-ready") on September 2023 (the current version is 1.0.21, as of January 2024).

 One of Bun features is the [Node.js compatibility](https://bun.sh/docs/runtime/nodejs-apis).
 Most [NPM](https://www.npmjs.com/) modules intended to work with Node.js will work with Bun out of the box.
 This is a good opportunity to test [Data Library for TypeScript](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-typescript) with Bun runtime to consume data from [Refinitiv Data Platform (RDP)](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) as an experimental project.

 This example project shows how to implement a console [TypeScript](https://www.typescriptlang.org) application to retrieve financial data using ease-of-use [Data Library for TypeScript](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-typescript) on Bun runtime.

 **Note**:
-Please be informed that this demo project aims for Development and POC purposes only.
+- Please be informed that this demo project aims for Development and POC purposes only.
+The Data Library for TypeScript/JavaScript is not tested and qualified with Bun runtime.
+- This project uses Bun version 1.0.18.

 ## <a id="bun_intro"></a>What is Bun?